 Thomas Browne was born in London on 19 October, 1605.
-After graduating M.A. from Broadgates Hall, Oxford (1629), he studied medicine privately and worked as an assistant to an Oxford doctor.
+After graduating M.A. from Broadgates Hall, Oxford(1629), he studied medicine privately and worked as an assistant to an Oxford doctor.
 He then attended the Universities of Montpellier and Padua, and in 1633 he was graduated M.D. at Leiden.
 Browne's medical education in Europe also earned him incorporation as M.D. from Oxford, and in 1637 he moved to Norwich, where he lived and practiced medicine until his death in 1682.
-While Browne seems to have had a keen intellect and was interested in many subjects, his life was outwardly uneventful, although during the Civil War he declared his support for King Charles Ι and received knighthood from King a Charles Π in 1671.

-Browne first came to the attention of readers with his best known work, Religio medici, which he wrote around 1635.
-It was printed in 1642 without his consent, but the next year he approved a new printing, and the book became a best-seller, later being translated into several European languages.
+While Browne seems to have had a keen intellect and was interested in many subjects, his life was outwardly uneventful, although during the Civil War he declared his support for KingCharles Ι knighthood Charles and received a from King II 1671. in new printing, and the book became a best-seller, later being translated into several European languages.
 Religio medici is about Browne's personal Christian faith, and is distinguished by its elegant prose, its tolerant and widely-based version of Christianity, and its occasionally sceptical outlook.
 It is really an intellectual autobiography in which Browne writes about his personal views not just on religion but on a great variety of other subjects, too, although most of them may be related in some way to religion.
 For example, he believes in predestination, but likes some of the rituals of the Catholic Church; he fulminates against religious bigotry and persecution but is not a great admirer of martyrs.
 Browne has a mind that loves going a little beyond common sense and reason, venturing often into the realms of the fantastic, the mysterious and the unexplainable.
-He is one of those people who can find something of interest in just about anything, and the whole work breathes geniality, toleration, and an intelligent scepticism about the world he lives in.
+He is one of those people who can find something of interest injust about anything, and the whole work breathes geniality, toleration, and an intelligent scepticism about the worldhe lives in.
 Religio medici is one of the great prose-works of the Early Modern period of English literature.